Hard to Love (Blackpink song)

 "Hard to Love" is a song by South Korean girl group Blackpink, sung as a solo by member Rosé.
 It was released on September 16, 2022, as the fifth track on Blackpink's second studio album Born Pink (2022).
-It is upbeat dance, guitar pop, pop rock and disco track with elements of city-pop, 90's rock and roll and "edgy" pop, the track's lyrics revolve around a protagonist expressing hidden insecurities about their ability to be loved.
+It is an upbeat dance, guitar pop, pop rock and disco track with elements of city-pop, 90's rock and roll and "edgy" pop.
+The track's lyrics revolve around a protagonist expressing hidden insecurities about their ability to be loved.

-"Hard to Love" debuted at number 27 on the Billboard Global 200 and was a top-ten hit in Malaysia, New Zealand, Philippines, Singapore and Vietnam.
+"Hard to Love" debuted at number 27 on the Billboard Global 200 and entered the national charts in countries such as Australia, Canada, and South Korea.
+It was also a top-ten hit in Malaysia, the Philippines, Singapore and Vietnam.

 Background

-In March 2021, Korean-New Zealand singer Rosé released her debut single album, R, accompanied by the lead single "On the Ground".
-The album debuted at number two on the Gaon Album Chart and became the best-selling album by a female soloist in the chart's history.
-Meanwhile, "On the Ground" peaked at number one on the Billboard Global 200 and became the highest-charting song by a Korean female soloist on the US Billboard Hot 100.
+In March 2021, New Zealand and South Korean singer Rosé released her debut single album, R, featuring the lead single "On the Ground."
+The album debuted at number two on the Gaon Album Chart, becoming the best-selling album by a female soloist in the chart's history.
+Simultaneously, "On the Ground" peaked at number one on the Billboard Global 200 and achieved the highest position ever by a Korean female soloist on the US Billboard Hot 100.

 On July 31, 2022, YG Entertainment officially released the album trailer video on the group's official social media accounts, announcing that the group's new world tour would start in October, following a pre-release single in August and the album itself in September.
 "Hard To Love" was announced as the fifth track of Born Pink on September 7, 2022, through the group's official social media accounts.
 The song marks the singer's third solo track since the release of her debut single album in March 2021.
 Blackpink included the song on the set list of their Born Pink World Tour (2022–23), where Rosé performed it as part of her solo stage.